okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

   serve -s build
 ```

-Run the suggested commands and you should be able to open your browser to view `http://localhost:5000`.
-This will result in a CORS error, so crack open `BeerController.java` again and adjust it's allowed origins to allow port 5000.
+Run the suggested commands, and you should be able to open your browser to view `http://localhost:5000`.
+Your browser will likely show a CORS error in its console, so crack open `BeerController.java` again and adjust its allowed origins to permit port 5000.

 ```java
 @CrossOrigin(origins = {"http://localhost:3000", "http://localhost:5000"})
 ```

-Restart your server and `http://localhost:5000` should load with beer names and images.
+Restart your server, and `http://localhost:5000` should load with beer names and images.

 I ran a [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audit in Chrome and found that this app only scores a 73/100 at this point.

 {% img blog/react-spring-boot/lighthouse-first.png alt:"Lighthouse Score from first audit" width:"800" %}{: .center-image }

 You'll notice in the screenshot above that "Manifest does not have icons at least 512px".
 This one sounds easy enough to fix.
-You can download a 512 pixel free beer icon from [this page](https://www.flaticon.com/free-icon/beer_168557#term=beer&page=1&position=29).
+You can download a 512-pixel free beer icon from [this page](https://www.flaticon.com/free-icon/beer_168557#term=beer&page=1&position=29).

 **NOTE:** This icon is made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.
 It's licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.

 Copy the downloaded `beer.png` to `client/public`.
-Modify `client/public/manifest.json` to have a name specific to this app, and to add the 512 pixel icon.
+Modify `client/public/manifest.json` to have a name specific to this app, and to add the 512-pixel icon.

 ```json
 {